ietf-teep/architecture/draft-ietf-teep-architecture.md

 any TA it wants; for example, a known-compromised TA or an explicitly malicious TA.

-The devices may want to include a notification support in devices with a TEE that can be queried for its detected incidents, and thus allow Device Administrators be notified with an application in REE or some other mechanisms.
-There could be other notification mechanisms such as a Device Administrator watches incident notifications or disclosures from the TAMs.

 ## Hostile TAM

 There are also threats of hostile or abusive TAMs where a TAM is compromised and thus turns to act out of